methanoliver/awesome-renpy/README.md

 These are software unto themselves.

-+ [renpy2linux](https://github.com/Shizmob/renpy2linux) - A script to convert Ren'Py releases to Windows, OSX and Linux-compatible ones, when the only thing you have is one of the three.
-Requires Linux or OSX to work.
+#### General

 + [renpy-graphviz](https://github.com/EwenQuim/renpy-graphviz) - Draws a flowchart of a RenPy project based on jumps, calls and labels.
 Has an online version.
-+ [Twine to Ren'Py tool](https://ludowoods.itch.io/twine-to-renpy-tool) - A tool to port a [Twine](https://twinery.org/) project to RenPy.
-Cross-platform, requires Python 2.7 on platforms other than Windows.
++ [renpydeskgen](https://github.com/Polymehr/renpydeskgen) - Shell script to generate Linux `*.desktop` files for RenPy games.
++ [vnproofer](https://github.com/devorbitus/vnproofer) - Project proofreading and spellchecking tool that works by passing scripts through [cspell](https://www.npmjs.com/package/cspell).
++ [renxel](https://github.com/KagariSoft/renxel) - Transmute RenPy translation files to Excel tables and back.
++ [Ren'Py VSCode Project Template](https://github.com/tiliv/renpy-vscode-template) - a configuration for Visual Studio Code to enable running, linting and building from the IDE.

+#### Continuous integration

 + [renkit](https://github.com/kobaltcore/renkit) - A toolkit for managing Ren'Py instances via the command line, intended for build automation and continuous integration.
-+ [renpydeskgen](https://github.com/Polymehr/renpydeskgen) - Shell script to generate Linux `*.desktop` files for RenPy games.
++ [renpy-lint-action](https://github.com/ProjectAliceDev/renpy-lint-action) - This GitHub action allows you to run the linter on a Ren'Py visual novel project in a workflow for testing purposes.
++ [renpy-build-action](https://github.com/ProjectAliceDev/renpy-build-action) - This GitHub action allows you to make distributable builds of a Ren'Py visual novel project in a workflow and use the built files for distribution.

+#### Unpacking and decompilation

 + [unrpyc](https://github.com/CensoredUsername/unrpyc) - The `*.rpyc` file decompiler.
 + [unrpa](https://github.com/Lattyware/unrpa) - The most famous RPA archive extractor.
 + [RPA Explorer](https://github.com/UniverseDevel/RPA-Explorer) - Essentially a GUI for `unrpa`.
 + [rpatool](https://github.com/Shizmob/rpatool) - The less famous RPA archive extractor.
 + [warpa](https://github.com/mensch272/warpa) - RPA archive manipulation tool written in Rust.

-+ [renpy-lint-action](https://github.com/ProjectAliceDev/renpy-lint-action) - This GitHub action allows you to run the linter on a Ren'Py visual novel project in a workflow for testing purposes.
-+ [renpy-build-action](https://github.com/ProjectAliceDev/renpy-build-action) - This GitHub action allows you to make distributable builds of a Ren'Py visual novel project in a workflow and use the built files for distribution.
+#### Conversion

++ [Twine to Ren'Py tool](https://ludowoods.itch.io/twine-to-renpy-tool) - A tool to port a [Twine](https://twinery.org/) project to RenPy.
+Cross-platform, requires Python 2.7 on platforms other than Windows.
 + [articy2renpy](https://github.com/TheSchnappi/articy2renpy) - A converter for [articy:draft](https://www.articy.com/en/) JSON exports to Ren'Py *.rpy script files.
-+ [vnproofer](https://github.com/devorbitus/vnproofer) - Project proofreading and spellchecking tool that works by passing scripts through [cspell](https://www.npmjs.com/package/cspell).
-+ [renxel](https://github.com/KagariSoft/renxel) - Transmute RenPy translation files to Excel tables and back.
-+ [Ren'Py VSCode Project Template](https://github.com/tiliv/renpy-vscode-template) - a configuration for Visual Studio Code to enable running, linting and building from the IDE.

 ### End-user tools